kimgb415/know-lang/README.md

 You should see both `llama3.2` and `mxbai-embed-large` in the list of available models.

 Note: While Ollama is the default choice for easy setup, KnowLang supports other LLM providers through configuration.
+See our [Configuration Guide](configuration.md) for using alternative providers like OpenAI or Anthropic.

 ## Quick Start